-In the world of rapid technological advancement and increasing life expectancy, mental health, and cognitive maintenance have taken center stage.
-Brain teasers and puzzles have emerged as powerful tools in bolstering brain health.
+In the world of rapid technological advancement and increasing life expectancy, mental health and cognitive maintenance have taken center stage.
+Mind games, brain teasers, and puzzles have emerged as powerful tools in bolstering brain health.
 They’re not just a source of entertainment but a means to keep our brains active, agile, and healthy.

 Improving Cognitive Function Through Puzzle-solving Activities